 You swing clear through one foe and into another.
 Make a melee Strike against the second foe.

 Prerequisites dragon instinct

 Requirements You haven’t used this ability since you last Raged.

 You breathe deeply and exhale powerful energy in a 30-foot cone or 60-foot line, dealing 1d6 damage per level.
-The area and damage type match those of your dragon (see Table 3–4 on page 86).
+The area and damage type match those of your dragon (see Table 3–4).
 If you used this ability in the last hour, the area and the damage are halved (15-foot cone or 30-foot line; 1d6 damage for every 2 levels).
 Each creature in the area must attempt a basic Reflex save.